MikeKutz/APEX--RAS-Cloud/README.md

 RAS is not as well refined as one would like it to be.

-Here are a few bugs and other things that can cause you headaches
+Here are a few bugs and developer notes that can cause you headaches if you are not careful.

-## Headaches
+## Developer Notes

 - RAS prefers the Privileges to be granted to Roles instead of indivual Users.
 - DB, ACL, Security Class all need to provide the Principal the Privilege in order for Principal to do the job.
 Start by ensuring the DB Principal has the Privilege then ensure the ACL/ACE has the Privilege.
 Start at the DB level when debuging RAS RLS problems.
 - When using SQL in code, make sure you understand the difference between Invoker's Rights and Definer's Rights.
-SQL Prompt will have DEFAULT Roles enabled when you directly login.
-DBA can `alter user` and make RAS roles "not default".
+- SQL Prompt (SQL Plus, SQLcl, SQL Developer, etc.) will have DEFAULT Roles enabled when you directly login.
+DBA can `alter user` and make those roles "not default".
-- Trying to temporary grant Privileges when withing your code via CBAC will invoke CVE-2023-21829. make sure your server is patched first.
+- You can use a DB Role as a Principal and then `grant` that role to code (CBAC).
+It this way, your code will have different Privileges then the user.
+However, this pattern will invoke CVE-2023-21829. make sure your server is patched first (CPU 17-Jan-2024).
 - Beware of which functions require Case Sensitive names and which Case they expect.
 - A few Data Dictionary views regarding RAS are either missing or are incorrect.
 You can hunt for them, but many of the `xs$` views are inaccessible by ADMIN on ATP Free Tier.
 - APEX Session:RAS Session are 1:1
 - Initialize everything (Roles, Namespaces, `APP_USER`) in the `Post-Authentication Procedure`.
-- If you are using External Users, you need to have *at least* one Application Role enabled.
+- If you are using External Users, you need to have *at least* one Internal Application Role enabled.
 - If you are using Internal Users, the RAS User needs to exist and match `APP_USER`
 - You'll need to copy & Modify templates (...) to display a different name then `APP_USER`
 - xxx needs to be adjusted to use Dynamic Application Roles
-  - (suspected) You can use either Internal Application Roles or External Application roles but not both.
   - Internal Dynamic Application Roles require the setting to be `something`
   - unknown what is required for External Roles (most likely `theLastValue`)
 - When creating ACEs whose Principal is a non-Internal RAS Principal, be sure to set the correct `principal_type`.